 Military benefits are incredibly valuable.
-They are well deserved and hard earned.
-But veterans must prove military service before they are eligible for the various benefits programs.
-These requirements are in place to protect those who have earned these benefits, and prevent others from taking these limited resources from those who have earned them.
+They are well-deserved and hard-earned.
+However, veterans must prove military service before being eligible for the various benefits programs.
+These requirements are in place to protect those who have earned these benefits and prevent others from taking these limited resources from those who have earned them.

-The purpose of this article is to show veterans, staff members and volunteers at veterans organizations, and others how to verify a veteran’s military service to help them obtain the benefits they have earned.
+The purpose of this article is to show veterans, staff members, volunteers at veterans organizations, and others how to verify a veteran’s military service to help them obtain the benefits they have earned.

 How to Tell if Someone Served in the Military